scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 3:39
 this particular email id
 3:42
-okay so once this is done let's go back
+okay so once this is done let’s go back
 3:44
 to our
 3:46
-uh configure notification and let's
+uh configure notification and let’s
 3:48
 choose this email that i have previously
 3:50